enolal826/mars-rover/README.md

 ## Improvements
-- In a real-world problem, having more information about the API and the requirements, maybe the aproach of this implementation might have been different (e.g. exposing it through a computer network)
+- In a real-world problem, having more information about the API and the requirements, maybe the approach of this implementation might have been different (e.g. exposing it through a computer network)
+- Use of framework for dependency injection

 Regarding tests
 - Find a way to integrate Spock with Kotlin without using "open" keyword for just testing purposes